ibm-cloud-docs/citrix-netscaler-vpx/hsm-guide.md

 The following diagram shows the network traffic flow for the SSL offload use case.
 This provides a visual and logical perspective of the trust link and the configuration between VPX and the HSM appliance.

-If you are not familiar with SSL offload, review this [Citrix article](https://docs.citrix.com/en-us/netscaler/12-1/ssl.html).

 ## What you accomplish
 {: #what-you-accomplish}